Nonresident Early College Program (NECP)

 Whether a residential, non-residential, or international student, students come in as strangers but leave as lifelong friends.

 All Indiana Academy students work toward the Core 40 with Honors diploma by taking classes taught by our nationally ranked faculty.
-Classes are held in the Burris Laboratory School, a K-12 school run by Ball State University, and are exclusive to Academy students.
-Our curriculum offers a wide range of college-level classes, Advanced Placement classes, and dual credit classes.
-Students will be able to earn a significant number of college credits while at the Indiana Academy.
+Most of our classes are held in the Burris Laboratory School building (Burris is a K-12 school run by Ball State University) and are exclusive to Academy students.
+Our curriculum offers a wide range of college-level, Advanced Placement (AP), and dual-credit classes.
+Students are able to earn a significant number of college credits while at the Indiana Academy.

 There’s a lot to do outside the classroom!